Enalean/tuleap-documentation-en/languages/en/installation-guide/docker/intro_docker.rst

 - they cannot guarantee the needed Quality of service
 - they cannot respect the requirements (SQL modes)
 - they make consistent backups almost impossible

+In most cases, you'll also want a Reverse-Proxy to get access to your platform and handle the TLS termination.